ujayadev/GstComputation/README.md

 # GstComputation Ver 1.0
-GST Computation Template to get all GST information of a Company at a glance.
+GST Computation Template to get all GST information of a Taxpayer at a glance.